clartaq/cljs-tree/README.md

     Headlines cannot be outdented further than the top-level headlines in the outline.

+- **Moving Headlines Up or Down**: You can move a headline up or down among its siblings using `Option-Command-UpArrow` and `Option-Command-DownArrow`, respectively.

+    You can only change the order of siblings this way, but when used with the Indent and Outdent functions, you can completely reorganize the outline.

 - **Expand/Collapse Branches**: If a headline has a chevron next to it, you can toggle expanding or collapsing the branch by clicking the chevron.

 - **Deleting Characters**: Pressing the "Delete" key will delete characters in front of the caret (towards the end of the outline.)
 Pressing the "Backspace" key will delete characters behind the caret (towards the beginning of the outline.)

     Completely deleting a headline will also delete any sub-headings it may have had.